- What is the maximum speed a cheetah can reach?

 Cheetahs can reach speeds of 110-120 km/h.
 They can also accelerate from 0 to 80 km/h in just three seconds and turn a 90-degree angle at 80 km/h.

 - How long is the gestation period and what is the average litter size?

-Cheetahs have a gestation period of 90-95 days and give birth to three or four cubs on average, but it can go up to nine cubs in the same litter.
+Cheetahs have a gestation period of 92-95 days and give birth to three to five cubs on average, but it can go up to nine cubs in the same litter.

 - What is the cub survival rate?